Skip to content

 Thread Standards: Which System and When

 Most threading problems start with picking the wrong standard.
 In the US, Unified Inch (UNC/UNF) per ASME B1.1 is still the default for most commercial hardware.
-Metric ISO threads per ISO 261/262 dominate European and Asian supply chains — and are increasingly common in US robotics and medical device work.
+Metric ISO threads per ISO 261/262 dominate European and Asian supply chains, and are increasingly common in US robotics and medical device work.
 JIS B 0205 is dimensionally identical to ISO metric, so parts designed for the Japanese market are interchangeable.

 Assortment of metric and imperial screws and bolts showing different thread standards (UNC, UNF, metric) for CNC part design.

+Figure 1.
 Common thread standards: UNC/UNF (inch) and ISO metric.
 Choose the standard that matches your hardware and region.

 StandardGoverning SpecPitch TypeTypical UseCallout ExampleRegional Prevalence